 Best began the lecture with a history of college loan programs in America then delved into discussing the behaviors of students, universities and state legislators when it comes to dealing with student loans.

 Best observed that when students use student loans, they are more likely to attend bigger, more expensive universities, thereby increasing their debt down the road.
+Meaning that they will look up ways on how to ‘lower your debt‘ so they aren’t dealing with it for years to come after their graduation.

 He also criticized the federal government for their views of student debt.